casper-network/docs-archive/theory/naive-blockchain.rst

 When a DAG has at most one edge between any pair of vertices, we say this DAG is “simple”.

-Any POSET can be seen as a simple DAG when you define an edge **a → b** to be present whenever **a < b**.
+Any POSET can be seen as a simple DAG when you define an edge **a \rightarrow b** to be present whenever **a < b**.

-Any simple DAG leads to a POSET by taking its transitive closure and saying that **a < b** iff there is an edge **a → b**.
-By symmetry, taking **a < b** iff there is an edge **b → a** gives also a POSET (just based on inverted order).
+Any simple DAG leads to a POSET by taking its transitive closure and saying that **a < b** iff there is an edge **a \rightarrow b**.
+By symmetry, taking **a < b** iff there is an edge **b \rightarrow a** gives also a POSET (just based on inverted order).
 Going in the other direction - from POSET to a DAG - is analogous.
 In practice, POSET is “like a simple DAG”, where we do not distinguish between DAGs with the same transitive closure, so in particular for visualization purposes it is convenient to draw a POSET as transitive reduction of corresponding DAG.

 When talking about **j-dag** and **p-dag**, we blur the difference between DAG language and POSET language, because essentially one language is convertible to another.